front-commerce/developers.front-commerce.com/source/docs/advanced/features/return-merchandise-authorization.md

 _Since version 2.5_
 </blockquote>

 Return Merchandise Authorization (RMA) provides a customer with the means to request a return of an order or part of an order.
-In Front Commerce we provide a base platform agnostic module to support RMA.
+In Front-Commerce we provide a base platform agnostic module to support RMA.
 We also ship some platform specific implementations for RMA (so far we have an implementation for Magento1 Enterprise).
-It is up to the integrator to either use one of our provided implementations that suits his platform.
-Or extend our base RMA module to add functionality to his specific platform.
+It is up to the integrator to either use one of our provided implementations that suits his platform or extend our base RMA module to add functionality to his specific platform.

 ## Front Commerce base RMA module